 Starting from the Castle Esplanade walk down on the left and look for a wall

 jutting out adjacent to a pub … Here you’ll find The Witchcraft Memorial, walked past unnoticed by thousands each day.
 It usually has flowers planted

 in it.
 Read the text and admire the workmanship on the bronze plaque.
 This

 is the only witch memorial of which I am aware.

-injustice of the Witch Trials you may need a drink.
-Over on the right hand
+of the Witch Trials you may need a drink.
+Over on the right hand side and slightly

-half whisky casks through a set of historical tableaux.
-There is also an
+whisky casks through a set of historical tableaux.
+There is also an excellent

-excellent restaurant and an infinite range of brands of Scotch can be found
+restaurant and an infinite range of brands of Scotch can be found in the shop.

 projector gives good views of the City on its circular table and a large

 display of optics-based material keeps people occupied while waiting to